OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

 The exist tools that can output a ``topology.conf`` file by discovering the network, see the Configuration_generators_ section in the manual.

-* The opa2slurm_ can auto-generate a Slurm ``topology.conf`` file given the OmniPath_ network topology retrieved from a specific HFI port.
+* The opa2slurm_ can auto-generate a Slurm ``topology.conf`` file given the :ref:`OmniPath` network topology retrieved from a specific HFI port.
   Some required packages from the OS are::

     dnf install opa-libopamgt opa-libopamgt-devel cmake